Code-Institute-Submissions/sgalway2086-MilestoneIV/README.md

 3. The HTML file would be completely unstyled, however this was resolved by adding "{% load static %}" to the base.html to prevent any elements from being unstyled.

+4. When connecting the input within the form to the search query the information entered would not be processed and all products would show despite lack of relevence.
+The problem turned out to be a mismatch between the name searched for by the python search code and the name attribute on the inputs.
+This was fixed by matching the two.

 ### CSS

 1. After creating the mobile header element, the content from the page would collapse below the header and would prevent reading of the top elements.
 This was resolved by adding a margin of 40px (the height of the mobile header) to the divs and other main body elements of the page on mobile.